 Overall, such a meticulous approach to integration should ensure painless implementation of the new system into the existing IT infrastructure and unlock the maximum potential from its use.
 And, of course, it’s worth noting here that EHR integration is a standard process for the vast majority of medical organizations, since all the advantages and capabilities of such systems are achievable only if they work seamlessly with other software.

-Types of EHR Systems
+Types of EHR Software

 One of the most important tasks when deciding to implement an EHR system is to decide whether to use a ready-made solution or to build a system from scratch.
 NIX experts believe that a customized solution is always better because it’s tailored to your individual needs and therefore has better, more flexible functionality.